 If you believe all the hype, Lima is one of the world’s great food cities.
 The international accolades keep pouring in, and no Lima travel guide would be complete without mentioning certain chefs who are becoming global stars.

 Most notable among them are the husband-and-wife culinary teams of Gastón Acurio and Astrid Gutsche (owners of Astrid & Gastón and a billion other restaurants) and Virgilio Martínez and Pia León, owners of Central, voted the best restaurant in South America in 2017 (and the fifth best in the world).

 So while you’re in Lima, think about booking a seat at one of these swank restaurants to see what all the fuss is about.
 You might have to book well in advance, but it will be far more affordable than eating in restaurants owned by the same chefs in cities like London and New York.

 If upscale isn’t your style, you’ll find plenty of excellent restaurants in Lima that won’t drain your budget.
-The capital is one of the best places in Peru to eat ceviche, whether it’s at the fish market in Chorrillos or one of many cevicherias.
+The capital is one of the best places in Peru to eat ceviche, whether it’s at the fish market in Chorrillos or one of many cevicherias serving a range of different types of ceviche.
 One particular seafood restaurant I always return to is Aventuras Marinas at Manuel Bonilla 178-B in Miraflores (not far from the top of Parque Kennedy); the lunchtime menú costs between S/ 10 and S/ 15 ($3 and $4.60) and it’s always memorable.